X278-2016/team-6/README.md

 ### Step 2

-Pick which parts of the data to package into streaming information - (temperature, humidty, dew point, coordinates)<br />
+Pick which parts of the data to package into streaming information - (temperature, humidty, dew point, coordinates) - doing this over the weekend once the server is set up<br />
 Communicate JSON structure to other teams reliant on our data - email Freddie<br />
 Determine how we will authenticate (keys) <br />